Maptime030/Fantasy-map-workshop/Readme.md

 To use the generated tiles with Leaflet there is a small plugin to correctly set the required projection for raster images.
 Please refer to the documention at [leaflet-rastercoords](https://github.com/commenthol/leaflet-rastercoords).

-### Docker
+## Docker

 For convenient usage we already created a gdal2tiles-leaflet docker image.
+Just run:

 	docker run --rm -v `pwd`:/data niene/gdal2tiles-leaflet -l -p raster -z 0-5 -w none /data/<image> /data/<tilesdir>

 More info see https://github.com/NieneB/gdal2tiles-leaflet

-### Example

-See gdal2tiles/index.html

 ## Leaflet-rastercoords plugin